LukePappa/Ourism/text.md

-Your purpose is to annihilate yourself in God, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient source of being, who is divine love.
-This may be accomplished through continuous prayer, which is at its core a calm and relaxed awareness of God.
+Your purpose is to commune with God, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient source of being, who is divine love.